kajagopalas/CustomerOrdersDB/README.md

 ## Development & Maintenance

-  - **Actively improved** through ongoing learning and iteration to enhance realism and complexity.
+Actively improved with more queries, sample data, and BI visualizations.

-  - **Portfolio-driven:** Designed as both a personal upskilling tool and a professional showcase of SQL/database expertise.
+Portfolio-driven – Built as both a self-learning resource and professional BI/SQL showcase.

-  - **Technologies Used:** SQL (MSSQL), Git.
+Technologies Used – SQL Server, Excel, MicroStrategy, Git.

 -----